Table of Contents

 It’s reasonable that Mueller did not provide the person asking the question with a direct answer specific to their website because SEO office-hour hangouts are not the place to ask for a diagnosis for a specific website.
 This was the question: “I own a site and it was ranking good before the 23rd of March.
 I upgraded from Yoast SEO… free to premium.
 After that, the site got deindexed from Google and we lost all our keywords.”

 The person asking the question noticed that the keywords would appear on the website for several hours, but then vanish.
 They claimed they checked Robots.txt, checked the sitemaps, and verified that there were no manual penalties.
 One thing he neglected to mention was checking for Robots Noindex meta tags.
 It may be reasonable, to begin with, the Yoast plugin and examine its configuration.

 Many people have experienced a situation where the free version of the Yoast SEO plugin caused pages to index.
 This was the result of the installed Yoast SEO Plugin.
 Mueller responded to this by saying: “I don’t know… it sounds kind of tricky… I would say offhand it probably doesn’t have to do with the updating of your plugin.”

 Mueller also discusses the different ways that Google removes websites from their search results.
 Mueller also discusses a long deindexing scenario where parts of a site are slowly deindexed as Google does not consider them relevant.

-You should check not only the Robots.txt file, but also the source code of the individual pages themselves to be sure there isn’t a rogue noindex meta description blocker blocking Google from indexing the web page.
-As Mueller noted, there are ways a website could be deindexed beyond the accidentally changed robots.txt or the robots meta tag.
+You should check not only the Robots.txt file but also the source code of the individual pages themselves to be sure there isn’t a rogue index meta description blocker blocking Google from indexing the web page.
+As Mueller noted, there are ways a website could be deindexed beyond the accidentally changed robots.txt or the robot’s meta tag.

 Reasons such as a hacking issue or another technical issue that would affect Google shouldn’t be dismissed without investigation.